Keyword Research & Analysis

 These low volume search terms are often referred to as “long-tail” keywords as they tend to be very much more specific, and longer, phrase-type searches.

-So a primary set of keywords is established for which a website can achieve a high ranking.
-These are not always the most competitive keywords, but those most likely to increase visitor numbers to the website and which will be most likely to convert into sales or leads.
+So a primary set of keywords is established for achieving a high ranking.
+These are not always the most competitive keywords, but those most likely to increase visitor numbers to the website that are most likely to convert into sales or leads.

 Once you have the initial draft of your keyword list you will need to assign each group of closely related keywords to a target landing page on your website.
 Bear in mind that you may need to create new pages or alter existing pages so that each Keyword Group has a distinct and unique landing page that can be optimised for that Keyword Group.